Compare RV rentals across Florida with Camper Champ. Popular pick-up points include Miami, Orlando and Tampa.

 A state park campground in Florida is a government-operated site that provides level motorhome spaces, water connections, electricity and access to a shared waste disposal station for a moderate nightly fee.

-Class C vehicles come equipped with a good number of facilities, including a self-contained toilet, refrigerator, heating or air conditioning, and cooking facilities.
+Class C vehicles come equipped with a good amount of facilities including a self-contained toilet, fridge, heating or air conditioning and cooking facilities.

-As in the rest of America, free camping is only allowed in designated areas, which can include national parks, state parks, truck stops or rest areas as well as certain car parks with permission from the store manager.
+As in the rest of the US, free camping is only allowed in designated areas, which can include national parks, state parks, truck stops, or rest stops as well as certain car parks with permission from the store manager.

-A night at an RV park can cost between $20–80 (USD) per night.
-These sites are suitable for all vehicle types, from travel trailers to larger motorhomes.
+A night at an RV park can cost around $20–$80 (USD) per night.
+The sites are suitable for all vehicle types, from caravans to larger motorhomes.

 Yes, a large number of campervan rental companies allow for one-way rentals.
 One-way rentals are not available on all routes, and additional fees apply, depending on the pick-up and drop-off locations.